holoviz/datashader/examples/README.md

 thing to be downloaded, so you should be able to start running all of the other examples while that one completes.

-Most of the examples also require `bokeh` to be installed.
+Datashader itself is independent of other plotting libraries, but most of the examples also require `bokeh` (version 0.12 or higher) to be installed.
 Bokeh is available through either conda or pip:

 ```
 conda install bokeh